-- Line 15: When a special depreciation allowance is taken for federal tax purposes, the depreciable base must be reduced by the amount of the allowance.
-Enter the additional depreciation expense for purposes of this state due to the basis adjustment not being made for state purposes.
-Attach supporting computations for any amounts claimed. - Line 16: Enter any other deductions authorized by law.
+Line 16: Enter any other deductions authorized by law.
 For each adjustment, provide an explanation of the basis for exclusion and a schedule showing how the amount is computed.
 In particular, gain from the sale of an interest in certain types of domestic entities may not be recognized for state purposes.
 If this is applicable, provide a schedule showing the computation of the non-recognized gain.
 For more details on what qualifies for this exclusion, see Miss.
-Code Ann. §27-7-9(f)(10). - Line 18: Adjusted federal Form 1120S/1065 income (loss) subject to apportionment (line 4 plus line 10 minus line 17).
-If this corporation is not doing business in other states (as opposed to multiple states) skip lines 19 through 21 and enter the amount of this line on line 22. - Line 19: Enter the amount of non-business income (loss) shown on the Non-business Income Worksheet, Form 84-150, column E, line 2.
+Code Ann. §27-7-9(f)(10).